rohitDurbha/CS261A_Paper1_RohitDurbha/README.md

 The NFL Team Statistics dataset used in this project was obtained from the SCORE Sports Data Repository (https://data.scorenetwork.org/football/nfl-team-statistics.html).
 **License:** Please refer to the SCORE Data Repository for specific licensing policies regarding data use.
 If no explicit license is listed, usage is assumed to be permitted for academic/non-commercial research.

+## R
+The analysis for this Regression report was done on RStudio (https://www.R-project.org/)